omaralfaqih6/breast_cancer_wisconsin/README.md

     H-->I(["Top 5 Most Important Features"]);
     I-->J(["Recommendations"]);
 ```

+# Project Report (Finding & Results)
+In this section, our team had listed the project milestones along with the results and the methodologies that we had used to follow though and meet the project goals.

 ## Models Selection
 Our project team had complete a research on the qualified machine learning models to be using for classifying the dataset.
 The team had listed 5 potential ML models listed below: